franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 #### Hierarchical Deterministic Key Derivation

-Cosmos use `hard derivation` for deriving multiple cryptographic keypairs from a single secret following [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), [BIP43](https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki) and [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) specifications and principally the [confio specifications](https://github.com/confio/cosmos-hd-key-derivation-spec) for HD key derivation standarization on the Cosmos ecosystem.
+Cosmos use hard derivation for deriving multiple cryptographic keypairs from a single secret following [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), [BIP43](https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki) and [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) specifications and principally the [confio specifications](https://github.com/confio/cosmos-hd-key-derivation-spec) for HD key derivation standarization on the Cosmos ecosystem.

+An "HD path" is an instruction as to how to derive a keypair from a root secret.
+BIP44 specifies a schema for such paths as follows:

+`m / 44' / coin_type' / account' / change / address_index`

+The Cosmos Hub HD path is:

+`m / 44' / 118' / 0' / 0 / address_index`

+- 44 is the BIP44 purpose
+- 118 is the coin type for ATOM
+- address_index is used for multiple accounts of the same user.

 ---